JakubDaleki/transfer-app/README.md

 ## Introduction
-The purpose of this application is to build a system that could be used for efficient money transfers (something like bank platform).
+The purpose of this application is to build a system that could be used for efficient money transfers (something like a bank platform).
 The main goal of this project is to learn golang and check how convinient the language is in developing microservices with popular dependencies like kafka or postgressql.

 ## Architecture overview